JF-Mantilla/Led-Controller-with-Raspberry-Pi/README.md

 ### Second Application: LED Strip Messages

+A library was created for this application.
 This library works to display messages on a screen made with WS2815 LED strips.
 References to LED strips that can be drawn LED by LED by connecting them in a serpentine pattern:

 	1   --->--->--->--->--->
 	2   <---<---<---<---<---